npapp-dev/npapp-dev/README.md

 - 👋 Hi, I’m @npapp-dev
-- 👀 I’m interested in Java, Angular, Flutter and everything related to programming.
+- 👀 I’m interested in Java, Angular, React and everything related to programming.
 - 🌱 I’m currently learning React-Native and Flutter.
 - 💞️ I’m looking to collaborate on any interesting project that I can help
 - 📫 I can be reached via this site.